 In the This how-to will teach you … section, sum up the key points that end-users will have learnt after reading the how-to (make this as clear and concrete as possible).

 Use the prerequisites section to let end-users know what they should have completed before starting the how-to.
 This prevents having to explain certain steps in detail.

 You can tell end-users that they need to have installed certain software requirements or have performed specific configurations before starting the how-to.
-You can also list other how-to’s here that should be referenced.
+You can also list other Studio Pro How-to’s here that should be referenced.

 Add images that clearly show the specific functionality of the related step (so the reader can check that the image matches what they see on their screen).
 For example, the arrows and flow on this screenshot are too busy and not clear enough for the user: